MathiasWP/MathiasPicker.com/readme.md

 Usually i like to split up my code into different modules, but i've kept everything in one place so that people who are interested in examining my code can do so.

+Want to contact me?
+Send me an 📧: mathiaswpicker@gmail.com

+Made with ☕ and ❤️ in Norway.